 Student Affairs and College Counseling Program

-Through a counselor education framework established by the Council for Accreditation of Counseling and Related Educational Program (CACREP) standards, the 48-credit MSEd graduate program in Student Affairs and College Counseling is less than one of 20 national programs that are designed to prepare student affairs practitioners as educators and counselors, not administrators.
+Through a counselor education framework established by the Council for Accreditation of Counseling and Related Educational Program (CACREP) standards, the 60-credit graduate program in Student Affairs and College Counseling is designed to prepare student affairs practitioners as educators, counselors, and administrators.

-The Student Affairs and College Counseling program is unique, as it has two courses in group facilitation as well as additional courses focusing on mental health concerns, assessment, and social justice/diversity.
-Through an additional unique pedagogical approach, students become emerging experts in integrating specific theories into student affairs administrative systems.
+The Student Affairs and College Counseling program is unique, as it has courses focusing on mental health concerns, assessment, and social justice/diversity.
+Through an distinctive pedagogical approach, students become emerging experts in integrating specific theories into student affairs administrative systems.

 Specifically, this program operates on the foundational and historical perspective that student affairs is a helping profession and not simply an administrative function within a college or university.
 Students will graduate with the experience, knowledge, and skill to function as student affairs professionals or college counselors in helping students develop their identity and supporting students as they persist towards graduation.
 Students will also be prepared to become involved in the professional associations and eventually serve in leadership capacities, all with the understanding that they are to establish supportive frameworks for students based on developmental models, not simply policy.

-By becoming exposed to precollege issues, students can understand the narrative and experience of first-generation and traditional student transition.
+By gaining knowledge about pre-college issues, students can understand the narrative and experience of first-generation and traditional student transition.